 Here you will find information about Michelle's beautiful set of seven dances inspired by the prayers of Hazrat Inayat Khan.
 A beautifully orchestrated CD of her music is available for purchase, as well as a complete dance instruction booklet.

 In Michelle's Introduction, you'll read the story of how these dances came into being.
-Following that is a brief essay on Hazrat Inayat Khan and the complete texts of the prayers from which these dances were drawn.
+Following that is a brief essay on Hazrat Inayat Khan and a CD track list with lyrics and attunements.
+The sidebar offers an audio sample of each dance and the complete texts of the prayers from which these dances were drawn.

 May 2012 I learned that my mother had terminal cancer and was only